adis300/fft-c/README.md

 This repository makes fft.c from fftpack user-friendly.
 FFTPACK is a very high-performance fft tool even when compared to Apple's vDSP and many other libraries.

 Original code at [http://www.netlib.org/fftpack/](http://www.netlib.org/fftpack/)
-* `fft32` is the original package in float precision
-* `fft` is the default package using double precision for modern computers

 # Alternative libraries
 * CCMATH: [http://freshmeat.sourceforge.net/projects/ccmath](http://freshmeat.sourceforge.net/projects/ccmath)